Luigian/Shopping/README.md

 ## Implementation

+First, open up shopping.csv, the data set provided to you for this project.
+You can open it in a text editor, but you may find it easier to understand visually in a spreadsheet application like Microsoft Excel, Apple Numbers, or Google Sheets.

+There are about 12,000 user sessions represented in this spreadsheet: represented as one row for each user session.
+The first six columns measure the different types of pages users have visited in the session: the Administrative, Informational, and ProductRelated columns measure how many of those types of pages the user visited, and their corresponding _Duration columns measure how much time the user spent on any of those pages.
+The BounceRates, ExitRates, and PageValues columns measure information from Google Analytics about the page the user visited.
+SpecialDay is a value that measures how closer the date of the user’s session is to a special day (like Valentine’s Day or Mother’s Day).
+Month is an abbreviation of the month the user visited.
+OperatingSystems, Browser, Region, and TrafficType are all integers describing information about the user themself.
+VisitorType will take on the value Returning_Visitor for returning visitors and some other string value for non-returning visitors.
+Weekend is TRUE or FALSE depending on whether or not the user is visiting on a weekend.

+Perhaps the most important column, though, is the last one: the Revenue column.
+This is the column that indicates whether the user ultimately made a purchase or not: TRUE if they did, FALSE if they didn’t.
+This is the column that we’d like to learn to predict (the “label”), based on the values for all of the other columns (the “evidence”).

+Next, take a look at shopping.py.
+The main function loads data from a CSV spreadsheet by calling the load_data function and splits the data into a training and testing set.
+The train_model function is then called to train a machine learning model on the training data.
+Then, the model is used to make predictions on the testing data set.
+Finally, the evaluate function determines the sensitivity and specificity of the model, before the results are ultimately printed to the terminal.

 There are two Python files in this project: `crossword.py` and `generate.py`.

 The first file defines two classes, `Variable` (to represent a variable in a crossword puzzle) and `Crossword` (to represent the puzzle itself).
 The `Crossword` class requires two values to create a new crossword puzzle: a `structure_file` that defines the structure of the puzzle and a `words_file` that defines a list of words to use for the vocabulary of the puzzle.
 Three examples of each of these files can be found in the `data` directory.